 Nearly a third of all selfies shared on social media comes from WhatsApp users.
 The messaging app’s users seem to really like taking photos of themselves and sharing them with their friends.

-51. WhatsApp announced in 2017 that users were sending 55 billion messages, 4.5 billion photos, and one billion videos per day.
+50. In 2017, WhatsApp announced that users were sending 55 billion messages, 4.5 billion photos, and one billion videos per day.

 According to a survey conducted by Reuters in 2017, WhatsApp became one of the leading news sources in several countries around the world.
 For example, 51% of Malaysians involved in the survey said that WhatsApp is their main source of information and news.
 When it comes to the US, only 3% percent of respondents said they use WhatsApp for the purpose of keeping up with the news.

 Users can search and join numerous groups on WhatsApp based on their interests, from those selling vehicles to discussing religious topics and video games.
-With over one billion groups available, there’s a group for everyone.
+With over one billion groups available, there’s something for everyone.

-Sorting WhatsApp users by country, 2018 is the year that India comes out on top.
+India comes on top when sorting WhatsApp users by country.
 This country is one of the largest markets for WhatsApp, with over 200 million people using the app.
 For comparison, there are around 20 million Americans using WhatsApp, with projections that this number will reach 24.6 million by 2020.

-WhatsApp users have the option to hide photos from their gallery and thrash them.
-The amount of photos that get thrashed every day is approximately 200 million.
+WhatsApp users have the option to hide photos from their gallery and trash them.
+The amount of photos that get trashed every day is approximately 200 million.

-For WhatsApp users, 2018 was a productive year.
-They haven’t wasted a minute.
-During a single minute on WhatsApp, more than 29 million messages are sent and received by the users.
+During a single minute, WhatsApp users send and receive more than 29 million messages.
 The massive number includes only text messages and excludes image, video, and audio formats.

 Close to 95% of Android devices in India have WhatsApp installed.
-The vast majority of the Indian population uses this app as the primary means of communication, mostly due to the fact that it’s free and that its mobile carriers charge users for each SMS.
+The vast majority of the Indian population uses this app as their primary means of communication, mostly due to the fact that it’s free as opposed to mobile carrier’s SMS charges.